ntestu/fspy-web/README.md

 ## Known issues

 <!-- TODO(ntestu) -->
-- Pressing shift in a certain why while moving a point may cause it to become stuck
 - Saving a project doesn't remove "(modified)" from the page title
+- Resizing the page or zooming in/out can break the page
-- Anything near a `TODO(ntestu)` label in the code is incomplete
+- Anything near a `TODO(ntestu)` comment in the code is incomplete